theomarshanti/DatingApp/notes-1.md

 Now lets add authorization middleware to our API:

+We create a function `Login` in our `AuthController`, which will handle Login.
+When a user logs in, it checks to see if the listed username/password pair exists in our DB If it does exist, then it will return a JWT which the user will submit for future iterations

 The data annotation [Authorized] requires authorization, whereas the [AllowAnonymous] allows anyone to hit it.
 However, we need to specify to our code how it performs authorization.
 We do that by adding to our `./Startup.cs` We need to add AUthentication as a service:
 `service.ADdAuthentincation(....`

+We build a token thtat'll contain 2 types of information: the user's ID and the user's username.
+Check out Lecture #33, there's a lot of work involved.

 Now to test this in Postman, we: